ormizj/agwa-exam/assignment.md

 ### Log File Upload and Auto-Compression System

-Assignment Goal: Design and implement a solution to enable log file upload and auto-comperssion.
+Assignment Goal: Design and implement a solution to enable log file upload and auto-compression.

 #### Objective: